clarenceb/static-egress-private-ip/README.md

 az role assignment create --role "Virtual Machine Contributor" --assignee $IDENTITY_CLIENT_ID --scope $EGRESS_VMSS_ID

 # Assign the user-managed identity to the egress gateway VMSS
-# (This is required for the kube-egress-gateway to use the identity to assign the egress IPs but won't be
+# (This is currently required for the kube-egress-gateway controller to use the identity to assign the egress IPs but won't be
-# needed with the AKS static egress feature when it becomes available.)
+# needed with the managed AKS static egress feature when it becomes available.)
-az vmss identity assign --identities $IDENTITY_RESOURCE_ID  -g $NODE_RESOURCE_GROUP -n $EGRESS_VMSS_NAME
+az vmss identity assign --identities $IDENTITY_RESOURCE_ID  -g $NODE_RESOURCE_GROUP -n $SYSTEM_VMSS_NAME
 ```

 ## Update the Azure Cloud Config with the User-Managed Identity